wenwei202/caffe/README.md

 # About
-This branch is deprecated.
-More related details can be found in [IntelLabs/SkimCaffe](https://github.com/IntelLabs/SkimCaffe) by @jspark1105.
+This branch is merged to [IntelLabs/SkimCaffe](https://github.com/IntelLabs/SkimCaffe) and not maintained anymore.
 The related work is published in ICLR 2017:

     @incollection{Jongsoo_ICLR2017,
     Title = {Faster CNNs with Direct Sparse Convolutions and Guided Pruning},